mikaelvesavuori/better-apis-workshop/README.md

 ### Optional: Continuous Integration (CI) on GitHub

 If you connect this repository to GitHub you will be able to use GitHub Actions to run a sample CI script with all the tests, deployments, and stuff.
 The CI script acts as a template for how you can tie together all the build-time aspects in a simple way.
-It should be easily portable to whatever CI platform you have.
+It should be easily portable to whatever CI platform you might otherwise be running.

 You'll need a few [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) set beforehand if you are going to use it: